 Honiton Show may only be a one-day event but it takes a huge amount of organisation to stage successfully.
 The Bees and Honey Committee, made up from members of East Devon and Exeter branches, should be congratulated for their work over the preceding months to make the Show reflect the vibrancy and popularity of our craft.

-The Honey Competition entries were judged by Peter Guthrie and Jack Mummery and the Cake Competition entries by Marian Guthrie.
-We are grateful to all the judges for their time and expertise.
+The Honey Competition entries were judged by Jack Mummery and the Cake Competition entries by Jayne Meade.
+We are grateful to the judges for their time and expertise.
+The prizes were presented by Liz Westcott, President of Devon Beekeepers’ Association.

 Honiton Show Competition Results

-Competition entries came from three Devon branches, East Devon, Exeter and Torbay.
+Competition entries came from four Devon branches, East Devon, Exeter, Tiverton and Torbay.

 Award winners: